 Hazard quotient is the risk to a human receptor from being exposed to a chemical through diet.
 Tables (4.29 - 4.31) showed the total hazard quotient and hazard index from the consumption of catfish and tilapia obtained from the Idah Itobe and Lokoja areas of the River Niger.
 The result revealed that the hazard index of the tilapia from Lokoja, Itobe and Idah are found to be 0.52, 0.448 and 0.879 respectively.
 The hazard index of catfish from Lokoja, Itobe and Idah are: 0.155, 0.65 and 0.853 respectively.
 The result revealed that the HI for the Idah area is the highest for two species of fish studied.
 The hazard indices are all below 1.0 which is referred to as the critical value.
-The Hazard index fo the Idah area was found to be closed to unity which is the critical value, and thus fishes from that area are more hazardous to health interm of consumption (Table 4.29).
-The hazard index of Itobe and lokoja area are relatively lower, which mean that fihes from those areas are save for consumption, but may how ever accumulate to toxic level with time.(Tables 4.30 and 4.31)
+The Hazard index for the Idah area are more hazardous to health interm of consumption (Table 4.29).
+The hazard index of Itobe and Iokoja area are relatively lower , which mean that fihes from those areas are save for consumption , but may how ever accumulate to toxic level with time.(Tables 4.30 and 4.31)